Jetinat0r/SpringJam25/README.md

 # SpringJam25

-This branch is for Evan to test fixes to things that bother him, pending possible future addition into the main game.
+This branch is for me (Evan) to test fixes to things that bother me, pending possible future addition into the main game.

 ## Credits Improvements
 - Fixed flickering I's in special credits